dominictarr/snob/readme.markdown

-  should I generate a new sequence from the merge? or generate a patch? or just make the new sequence and then make the patch.
+  should I generate a new sequence from the merge? or generate a patch? or just make the new sequence and then make the patch?

 todo: maybe change how resolve works so that blame, or line age will be possible.